Quiq raises $12.5 million to bring bots and messaging to customer service

 The API economy

-Quiq was founded out of Bozeman, Montana, in 2015 as Centricient, before changing its name two years later.
+Quiq was founded out of Bozeman, Montana, in 2015 as Centricient before changing its name two years later.
 The founding team, which includes CEO Mike Myer and William O’Neill, previously worked on a cloud-based customer service platform called RightNow, which was acquired by Oracle for $1.5 billion back in 2012.
 Oracle eventually rebranded the service as Oracle Service Cloud.

 “Quiq’s team previously built RightNow, so we have a deep understanding of enterprise customer communications,” Myer said.
 “We’ve leveraged that background to evolve existing contact center concepts into a platform for the generation of asynchronous communications that seamlessly blends agents and bots, both native and third-party, into one customer conversation.”

-Numerous companies have built big businesses off the back of communication APIs, such as Twilio, SendBird, and MessageBird, but Quiq’s focus on contact centers and enterprise customer communications sets this proposition apart.
-Moreover, its support for human agents, bots, and third-party integrations with the likes of Salesforce, Zendesk, and Oracle Service Cloud, in addition to its provision of performance related insights and data, positions Quiq as a serious tool for customer service agents and their managers.
+Numerous companies have built big businesses off the back of communication APIs — including Twilio, SendBird, and MessageBird — but Quiq’s focus on contact centers and enterprise customer communications sets its proposition apart.
+Moreover, its support for human agents, bots, and third-party integrations with the likes of Salesforce, Zendesk, and Oracle Service Cloud, in addition to its provision of performance-related insights and data, positions Quiq as a serious tool for customer service agents and their managers.

 “Large brands rely on Quiq to manage messaging at enterprise scale, which includes not just sending and receiving messages reliably at high volumes, but also the tools that contact center managers need to gauge agent performance and make sure every customer gets a response in a timely manner,” Myer added.